 Berlinde De Bruyckere’s art is about life and death.
 She seeks beauty in what are generally seen as losses and uses her works to express the painful, difficult matters that are deeply rooted in human existence.
 De Bruyckere wants her works to offer compassion and comfort.
 The origins of her art lie in the history of painting, in Christian iconography, literature and ancient mythology.
 She has been using wax since 1996.
 Her training as a painter is evident in the multiple layers of paint on her wax sculptures.
 One specific original model for them is the virtuoso rendering of skin and flesh in the paintings of the Renaissance artist Lucas Cranach the Elder (1472–1553).

-Berlinde De Bruyckere’s exhibition carries on the Sara Hildén Art Museum’s use of its own collection to highlight international artists and phenomena in contemporary art.
-This is De Bruyckere’s first solo exhibition in Finland.
+Berlinde De Bruyckere’s exhibition carried on the Sara Hildén Art Museum’s use of its own collection to highlight international artists and phenomena in contemporary art.
+This was De Bruyckere’s first solo exhibition in Finland.